START FOR FREE

 10 Minutes of Pelvic + Core Friendly Movement

 It’s important to keep moving when you have POP.
 Don’t let fear of your condition derail you from your health and mobility!
 Avoid high-impact activities and heavy weight lifting (for now), but continue to move your body throughout the day.
+Start with just 10-15 minutes at a time.
 Maintain your cardiovascular fitness by walking or doing other forms of low-impact exercise, and — in general — keep enjoying your life.
-I recommend “priming” your pelvic floor and core with 10 minutes of core-focused movement each day, preferably in the morning.
+I recommend “priming” your pelvic floor and core with a few minutes of core-focused movement each day, preferably in the morning.
 Wake up your muscles and set yourself up for success.
 My Lift program is perfect for this!
-This video also offers some great moves to get started.

 Eat a Clean, Anti-Inflammatory Diet